State conventions hold CP giving percentages steady, celebrate CP 100

 Possible transgenderism decline presents opportunity for ministry

 NASHVILLE (BP) – Abel Garcia thought he finally would be happy after gender transition surgery.
-But the first three months of trying to live as a women left him empty.
+But the first three months of trying to live as a woman left him empty.
 That’s when he drew a startling conclusion: he wanted to live as a man again.

 Contraception culture reconsidered by pro-life ethicist